 How far in advance do I need to schedule my jump?

-As far in advance as you can, especially if you have a large group that wants to jump with you.
+As far in advance as you can, especially if you have a large group that wants to jump together.
 However, if you get the urge at the last minute, don’t hesitate to give us a call and we’ll do our best to fit you in.

 What do I need to bring?

 You will need a valid government issued photo ID.
 You will also need to wear gym shoes.
+If jumping in the fall or winter it is advised to bring a light jacket with you.
 And by all means, bring lots of family and friends to cheer you on!